Chellsie Memmel: 2005

 Memmel began the 2005 season at the American Cup, which did not have an all-around competition that year.
 She won the uneven bars title and placed third on beam.

 She placed fourth in the all-around at the U.S. Classic and won the silver medal in the all-around at the National Championships, behind Nastia Liukin.
 She was named to the U.S. team for the Pan American Championships, where she won the all-around title and individual gold medals on beam and bars.

 Memmel was named to the 2005 World Championships team, along with Liukin, Alicia Sacramone, and Jana Bieger.
 At Worlds, she won the all-around title by 0.001 over Liukin.
 This made her the third American woman, and the first since 1994, to win the all-around at the World Championships.
 She also won silver medals on balance beam and uneven bars.

 After her success at the 2005 Worlds, Memmel decided to turn professional, thereby giving up her NCAA eligibility.

 2006

 Memmel began 2006 at the Pacific Alliance Championships, where she tied with Liukin in the all-around.
 She injured her shoulder while training a bail at the competition, and decided not to attend the U.S. Classic.
-Two weeks later, she competed watered-down routines at the National Championships, where she placed fourth in the all-around.
+Two weeks later, she competed at the National Championships where she placed fourth in the all-around.

 At the World Championships, Memmel qualified first for the all-around finals and also made the uneven bars and floor event finals.
 In the team final, she re-aggravated her shoulder injury on her bail, and faltered on the balance beam when she landed a front tuck with one foot completely off the beam.
 She withdrew from the all-around and event finals because of her injury.